Skip to content

 When your config option is a quantity, include the unit in the name.
 If we just called it burn-time, users might not know that it's in ticks, and assume it's in seconds or something else.

-Pylon will automatically copy all of your settings files into run/plugins/PylonCore/settings/<your-addon-name> when the settings file is first used.
+Pylon will automatically copy all of your settings files into run/plugins/PylonCore/settings/<your-addon-name> when the settings file is first used, so that server owners can configure items.

 BaguetteFlamethrower.java